History of cartography: Tabula Peutingeriana

-In 2007, the Tabula Peutingeriana, a 12th-century replica of a 5th-century road map, was placed on the UNESCO Memory of the World Register and displayed to the public for the first time.
-Although the scroll is well preserved and believed to be an accurate copy of an authentic original, it is on media that is now so delicate that it must be protected at all times from exposure to daylight.
+In 2007, the Tabula Peutingeriana, a 12th-century replica of a 5th-century Roman imperial road map, was placed on the UNESCO Memory of the World Register and displayed to the public for the first time.
+Although the scroll is well preserved and believed to be an accurate copy of an authentic original, it is on a medium that is now so delicate that it must be protected at all times from exposure to daylight.

 China

 The earliest known maps to have survived in China date to the 4th century BC.
-In 1986, seven ancient Chinese maps were found in an archeological excavation of a Qin State tomb in what is now Fangmatan, in the vicinity of Tianshui City, Gansu province.
+In 1986, seven ancient Chinese maps were found in an archeological excavation of a Qin State tomb in what is now Fangmatan, in the vicinity of Tianshui City, Gansu.
 Before this find, the earliest extant maps that were known came from the Mawangdui Han tomb excavation in 1973, which found three maps on silk dated to the 2nd century BC in the early Han dynasty.
 The 4th-century BC maps from the State of Qin were drawn with black ink on wooden blocks.
 These blocks fortunately survived in soaking conditions due to underground water that had seeped into the tomb; the quality of the wood had much to do with their survival.
 After two years of slow-drying techniques, the maps were fully restored.

 The territory shown in the seven Qin maps overlap each other.
-The maps display tributary river systems of the Jialing River in Sichuan province, in a total measured area of 107 by 68 km.
+The maps display tributary river systems of the Jialing River in Sichuan, in a total measured area of 107 by 68 km.
 The maps featured rectangular symbols encasing character names for the locations of administrative counties.
 Rivers and roads are displayed with similar line symbols; this makes interpreting the map somewhat difficult, although the labels of rivers placed in order of stream flow are helpful to modern day cartographers.
 These maps also feature locations where different types of timber can be gathered, while two of the maps state the distances in mileage to the timber sites.
 In light of this, these maps are perhaps the oldest economic maps in the world since they predate Strabo's economic maps.

 In addition to the seven maps on wooden blocks found at Tomb 1 of Fangmatan, a fragment of a paper map was found on the chest of the occupant of Tomb 5 of Fangmatan in 1986.
 This tomb is dated to the early Western Han, so the map dates to the early 2nd century BC.
 The map shows topographic features such as mountains, waterways and roads, and is thought to cover the area of the preceding Qin Kingdom.